 Don't forget to review your biography from time to time to ensure it's still current.

-Your profile image should be a square version of the London Met cosmos graphic in black on a white background (staff members can download this here).
+Your profile image should be a square version of the London Met cosmos graphic in black on a white background (staff members can download the social media icon here).
 Main accounts (that bear the name London Metropolitan University only) use a reverse image (white cosmos on a black background).

 From time to time accounts may use this space to post tactical campaign material: information about a forthcoming event or initiative for example.